Tflowers-0129/uestc-mmea-cl/README.md

     ```
 4. Data preprocessing:
    The training pictures needs to be extracted in the video, and the frame extraction program is in this [hyperlink](https://github.com/ivipclab/Frame-extractor
 ), please run it according to the instructions.
-In addition, we first performed ACC data/acc_rate, GYRO data/gyro_rate for sensor data, and performed median filter with the window width 5.
+   In addition, we first performed ACC data/acc_rate, GYRO data/gyro_rate for sensor data, and because the sensor data has outliers, we chose a median filter with a kernel of 5 for filtering, there is zero drift in the gyroscope data, and dedrifting is also performed.

 5. Pretrain Models: